 The Duke Global Health Institute offers grant opportunities to encourage intellectual engagement, and domestic and international research and service.

-Duke Global Cancer - Request for Proposals
+Duke Global Cancer Pilot Projects - Request for Proposals

 Duke Global Health Institute and Cancer Institute will provide up to $25,000 direct costs for one year of support for each pilot research project that address issues relating to cancer prevention, diagnosis, or treatment in resource constrained environments.
 Two pilot projects will be funded.
-Specific emphasis will be given for interdisciplinary research between DGHI and DCI faculty with the larger goal of enabling investigators to leverage preliminary findings and data to obtain external funding and develop collaborations in LMIC.
-New investigators and/or new collaborations and projects in global health research are encouraged to apply and will be given special consideration.

 International Travel Grant - Request for Proposals

-The Duke Global Health Institute (DGHI) is pleased to offer international travel awards of up to $5000 each to Duke faculty to pursue global health research opportunities in low- or middle-income countries (see World Bank list).
+The Duke Global Health Institute (DGHI) is pleased to offer international travel awards of up to $5000 each to DGHI faculty to pursue global health research opportunities in low- or middle-income countries (see World Bank list).
 These awards are aimed at faculty looking to explore new research collaborations by visiting an international site.
 Applications will be reviewed on a biannual schedule, and should include a brief description of proposed activities (no more than 3 pages), budget, and applicant’s CV or NIH biosketch.

-Kelly Deal, Assistant Director
+Deadline: The deadline has passed. | Contact: Kelly Deal, Assistant Director